Tips on Shipping for Small Business: How to Save Money

 While we’re on the subject, most carriers offer free packing supplies in their offices.
 If you use pick up or delivery, you can order these supplies in bulk instead.

-USPS might be the cheapest carrier on average, but it’s not always the best deal.
+USPS might be the cheapest way to ship a package on average, but it’s not always the best deal.
 Heavier packages, for example, can sometimes cost you more with USPS than with FedEx or UPS.
 But researching every single shipping deal can take more time than it’s worth.

 That’s where a company like FirstMile comes in.
 FirstMile offers a multi-carrier e-commerce solution designed for small businesses to cut the cost of relying on one carrier.
 This service works with your shipping to optimize your carrier services.
 Even with a negotiated rate, sometimes individual shipments can be cheaper with another provider.
 FirstMile’s solution will help you find reliable, cheap shipping for small businesses!